vSphere provides centralized a license management and reporting system that you can use to manage licenses for

 Licensing Terminology and Definitions The licensing system in vSphere uses specific terminology and definitions to refer to different licensing-related objects.

-The License Service in vSphere 6.5 In vSphere 6.5, the License Service is part of the Platform Services Controller and delivers centralized license management and reporting functionality to vSphere and to products that integrate with vSphere.
+The License Service in vSphere 6.5 In vSphere 6.5, the License Service is part of the Platform Services Controller.
+The License Service delivers centralized license management and reporting functionality to vSphere and to products that integrate with vSphere.

-Licensing for Environments with vCenter Server Systems 6.0 and later, and 5.5 If your vSphere 6.0 or later environment consists of vCenter Server 6.0 or later, and 5.5 systems, you should consider the differences in the license management and reporting between vSphere 6.0 and later, and vSphere 5.5.
+Licensing for Environments with vCenter Server Systems 6.0 and Later, and 5.5 If your vSphere 6.0 or later environment consists of vCenter Server 6.0 or later, and 5.5 systems, consider the differences in the license management and reporting between vSphere 6.0 and later, and vSphere 5.5.

 Suite Licensing Suite products combine multiple components to provide a certain set of capabilities.
 Suite products have a single license that you can assign to all suite components.
 When participating in a suite, suite components have different licensing models than their standalone versions.
 Examples of suite products are vCloud Suite and vSphere with Operations Management.